Green rainwater harvesting

 - November 16, 2023

 Green rainwater harvesting turned out to be a relatively inexpensive project.
 It was certainly cost-effective.
-In 2023 the materials would now cost about R20,000 for a 43kL reservoir.
+In 2023 the materials would have cost about R20,000 for a 43kL reservoir; a little more today.

 In fact it is all part of the Cyan Zone initiative; caring for both ourselves and Mother Earth.